Most people love — or have loved — bread at some stage in their life.

 Otherwise known as ‘oopsie bread’ or ‘keto bread,’ the main ingredient behind it is eggs.

-With a similar shape and texture to any regular bread, we can also use it for many of the same things.
+With a similar shape and texture to any regular bread, we can also use cloud bread for many of the same things.

 This similarity makes it an option for those who are trying to adopt a healthier diet and need a little help with their bread cravings.